ShiroTohu/ShiroTohu/README.md

 **Welcome to my GitHub Profile**

 I like Arch, computer networking and programming.
 I'm studying computer science.
-Currently working on getting my security+ and working on personal projects for development experience.
+Currently working on personal projects and getting my security+ certificate.
 My favourite languages are JavaScript and Python.

 <!--
 <p>